 Who we are

-MISA Zambia is a membership- driven organisation which has been in existence since 1995 as part of a regional body.
+MISA Zambia, established in 1995, is a membership-based organization that promotes media freedom, freedom of expression, and ethical journalism in Zambia.
 Membership of MISA Zambia is open to both institutions and individuals.
 Click here for more information on membership.

 Our core values